Ramya1800/hotel-booking-proj/README.md

                        *Steps to set up a project*

+ 1A)JAVA Project with build tool Maven

-1.Launch Eclipse IDE then Go to File > Import > Existing Maven Project > Select Maven Project from the Root Directory OR if your checking out code through Eclipse provided git option then we just have to convert the project to maven project using option(right click on the project and select the option Configure ->Convert To Maven Project).
+1.Launch Eclipse IDE then Go to File > Import > Existing Maven Project > Select Maven Project from the Root Directory OR if you'r checking out code through Eclipse provided git option then we just have to convert the project to maven project using option(right click on the project and select the option Configure ->Convert To Maven Project).
 2.To run the application right click on the project and choose Run As > Java Application

-NOTE: To Run the above application we need Eclipse IDE as Prerequsite.
+NOTE: As a Prerequsite, To Run the above application we need Eclipse IDE and MYSQL Database in your system and Schema Name should be "hotel_management_system" and configure UserName and Password as "root" and "abcd" respectively .

-1A)Please follow the below steps for Downloading & Installing Eclipse IDE:
+1B)Please follow the below steps for Downloading & Installing Eclipse IDE:

 i)In the first step, Open your browser and navigate to this URL(https://www.eclipse.org/downloads/). ii)Then, click on the “Download”(right side top) button to download Eclipse IDE.